What’s your policy on giving overtime-eligible employees comp time instead of paying them overtime

 “And it’s about making sure that the way that you pay your employees aligns with the stories you’d like people to tell about your organization,” Mykkah says.
 “Organizations should be wary of the message they are sending employees through the choices they make when it comes to pay.
 Having employees jump through elaborate hoops to avoid overtime pay, or asking them accept comp time in lieu of pay, may send employees the message that the organization values their efforts, but only when it is convenient and affordable for the organization.”

-*Methodology: TSheets commissioned Google Surveys to poll 500 business owners throughout the U.S between January 28 and January 29, 2017.
+*Methodology: TSheets time tracking commissioned Google Surveys to poll 500 business owners throughout the U.S between January 28 and January 29, 2017.
 The respondents are all members of Google’s pre-qualified audience panel of business owners.

 Please refer to a professional HR or legal advisor regarding specific requirements about comp time, the FLSA, and how they impact your business.
 TSheets does not recommend particular practices and leaves those decisions to the discretion of your organization.